hthant/snowteam_2024_2025/ML/README.txt

     Identify snowflakes using machine learning, with many models and GPU testing being considered and experimented on.
     End goal is to achieve an acceptable program that outperforms original model by Hein Thant through various hyperparameter sweeping techniques.

+How to run the code:
+    IMPORTANT: Before executing any files, make sure to run "conda activate mascDB" first.

+    Type the following lines into the terminal, depending on the options you want.
+You can also choose to create a .sh (bash) file that executes these commands sequentially (Look at GPU_test.sh for example):
+    - "python mirrored.py":
+        Runs "mirrored.py", outputs to terminal.
+    - "python mirrored.py &> log-mirrored.txt":
+        Runs "mirrored.py", prints output to "log-mirrored.txt".
+    - "python mirrored.py &> log-mirrored.txt & disown":
+        Runs "mirrored.py" in background, prints output to "log-mirrored.txt".
+Allows for other terminal operations without interrupting program execution.
+    - "CUDA_VISIBLE_DEVICES=n python mirrored.py":
+        Runs "mirrored.py" with GPU n being the only usable GPU to code, where n is 0, 1, or 2 depending on the chosen GPU.

+    Useful commands:
+    - "bash example.sh":
+        Runs the bash script example.sh, much like the Python executions above.
+This is helpful when wanting to execute multiple terminal commands sequentially.
+    - "watch -n n1 tail -n n2 log-mirrored.txt"
+        Outputs real-time updates of log-mirrored.txt, where n1 is the refresh rate (seconds) and n2 is the number of lines visible per refresh.
+For example, n1 = 3 and n2 = 10 shows the last 10 lines of the file ever 3 seconds.
+    - "nvtop"
+        Tracks GPU and CPU usage.
+Helpful to check if GPUs are selected properly.
+Press the Q key to exit.
+    - "btop"
+        Tracks GPU and CPU usage, showing currently run programs.
+Helpful to check if program is actually running or has unexpectedly stopped.
+To forcibly stop a program, select it and press the K key to kill it.
+Press Q to exit.

 Important Files:
     - utils3.py: